Try my sausage stuffing flavoured with sage, pear and many more fragrant herbs. I make it every single year and my family never gets tired of it!

 - Don’t stuff your turkey with it.
-Cook this sausage and pear stuffing in baking dish for for 30 minutes for a delicious crusty top.
+Cook this sausage and pear stuffing in a baking dish for 30 minutes for a delicious crusty top.

-I prefer baking my stuffing uncovered for a crusty topping that everyone fights over!
+I prefer baking my stuffing uncovered for a crusty topping, which everyone fights over!

 - Sweet Potato and Rutabaga Mash

 - Apple Salad with Bacon, Walnuts and Blue Cheese